-PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the Registrant [x] Filed by a Party other than the Registrant []

-Check the appropriate box:

-[X] Preliminary Proxy Statement [] Confidential for Use of the Commission Only (as permitted by Rule

-] Definitive Proxy Statement

-Definitive Additional Materials

-[] Soliciting Material under Rule 14a-12

-Dave & Buster's, Inc.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-xl No fee required.

-- [] Fee computed on the table below per Exchange Act Rules 14a-6(i)(1) and - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number or the form or schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-DAVE & BUSTER'S, INC. 2481 MANANA DRIVE DALLAS, TEXAS 75220
+SCHEDULE 14A (RULE 14a-101) INFORMATION REQUIRED IN PROXY STATEMENT SCHEDULE 14A INFORMATION PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 Filed by the Registrant [x] Filed by a Party other than the Registrant [] Check the appropriate box: [x] Preliminary Proxy Statement [] Confidential for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement []]] Definitive Additional Materials [] Soliciting Material under Rule 14a-12 Dave & Buster's, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [x] No fee required. [] Fee computed on the table below per Exchange Act Rules 14a-6(i)(1) and 0 - 11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary materials. [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number or the form or schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: DAVE & BUSTER'S, INC. 2481 MANANA DRIVE DALLAS, TEXAS 75220